Ivan Yankovsky: Career

 Ivan Yankovsky made his cinematic debut at the age of 10 in the film Come Look at Me (2001).
 His first major success and public recognition came after his role as Andrei Kalyaev in the film Indigo (2008), which tells the story of people with superpowers.
 Yankovsky's character, in particular, possesses the ability to anticipate danger and foresee events.

 He starred in the film Rag Union (2015), directed by Mikhail Mestetskiy.
-According to Yankovsky, he closely related to the character he portrayed on screen: "This character is not frivolous - he is ideological, he gathers and leads everyone.
+According to Yankovsky, he was closely related to the character he portrayed on screen: "This character is not frivolous – he is ideological, he gathers and leads everyone.
 But when he realizes that none of it makes sense and that it would be better to go to university, he decides: 'Let's cancel everything.'
 This self-doubt and soul-searching, which are inherent to him, are also familiar to me."

 In 2015, he won the "Best Actor" award (alongside Vasily Butkevitch, Aleksandr Pal, and Pavel Chinarev) for Rag Union at the XXVI Open Russian Film Festival "Kinotavr".

 Among his other notable roles was Pasha Smolnikov in the Russian fantasy film Guardians of the Night (2016).
 His character is a courier working in a department that combats werewolves and witches.
 Regarding his work on the film, which involved numerous stunts, Yankovsky noted that his strong physical conditioning was an advantage: "For example, I can hang and stay suspended upside down in the air for a long time."

 In the thriller The Queen of Spades (2016), he played Andrei, a young opera singer striving to secure the role of Hermann in The Queen of Spades - his chance at fame.
 However, an experienced opera diva, Anna, takes advantage of his ambition and ensnares him in a dangerous game.
 For his performance in The Queen of Spades, Yankovsky won the Best Leading Actor award at the Golden Eagle awards.